atomist-skills/eslint-skill/README.md

     ![Ext](docs/images/ext.png)

     By default, ESLint lints every `.js` file in your project.
-If you are using eg TypeScript, you can use this parameter to configure what file types to lint.
+If you are using, for example, TypeScript, you can use this parameter to configure what file types to lint.

 1. **Specify an optional ESLint configuration in JSON format**